haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

          </div>
      </div>

-1. I used one VST, the most representative refractometer, and one Difluid, the model I use most, to measure each sample using the standard method.
+1. I used one VST, the most representative refractometer, and one DiFluid, the model I use most, to measure each sample using the standard method.

 #### Results

-Table 1 shows the TDS measurements for all 15 samples, with VST in the top half and Difluid in the bottom half.
+Table 1 shows the TDS measurements for all 15 samples, with VST in the top half and DiFluid in the bottom half.

 <table class="table-i">
 <thead>